The First Woman to Lead the Church of England Formally Installed at Ceremony Before 2,000 Guests – 10 Exclusive Photos

 Mullally at St Paul's Cathedral on 28 January 2026, the day she was formally confirmed as the 106th Archbishop of Canterbury — the very building where, 25 years earlier, she had taken her first steps as an ordained priest, and where her 87-mile pilgrimage to Canterbury would later begin.

-Her gold robes catching the morning air as she strode through the Palace Gate on 25 March 2026, Mullally arrived at Canterbury Cathedral to begin the ceremony that would formally install her as the 106th Archbishop of Canterbury — one of more than 2,000 guests already inside were William, Prince of Wales, Catherine, Princess of Wales, and more.
+Her gold robes catching the morning air as she strode through the Palace Gate on 25 March 2026, Mullally arrived at Canterbury Cathedral to begin the ceremony that would formally install her as the 106th Archbishop of Canterbury.
+More than 2,000 guests already inside, including William, Prince of Wales, Catherine, Princess of Wales, and more.

 Draped in gold and kneeling on the floor of Canterbury Cathedral on 25 March 2026, Mullally renewed her vows before the Dean of Canterbury, the Very Rev. Dr. David Monteith, and Archbishop of York Stephen Cottrell — a moment of quiet submission that, within minutes, gave way to her enthronement as the most senior cleric in the Church of England.

-Hands resting calmly in her lap, Mullally sat in the ancient marble seat of St. Augustine's Chair on 25 March 2026 — the first woman in nearly fifteen hundred years of history to occupy it — as the clergy gathered around her broke into applause, the sound of it rising through the full length of Canterbury Cathedral.
+Hands resting calmly in her lap, Mullally sat in the ancient marble seat of St Augustine's Chair on 25 March 2026 — the first woman in nearly 15 centuries of history to occupy it — as the clergy gathered around her broke into applause, the sound of it rising through the full length of Canterbury Cathedral.